This is a page for detailing the many oddballs on Hypnospace. Currently under heavy construction. Watch out for spoilers!

 - Horrible Housing: His FLST journal reveals a few issues about his real life, such as poverty and his mom's dating habits.

 - Jerkass: Enough of one that he may end up banned.
 Nobody likes Zane.
 Even The Dumpster breaks their "don't target people under 18" rule to call him out.
 Time does nothing to take the edge off, as he's still the same old Zane in the future.

 - Laughably Evil: Zane's a bully, but he's so ridiculously edgy and his antics are so absurd that you'll find yourself laughing at him.

 - Leitmotif: Often associated with "Nothing Left for Me" by fictional band Seepage.

-- Not So Different: From Corey.
+- Mirror Character: From Corey.
 Their treatment of each other is similarly cruel and puerile, they both try to pull the same Girlfriend in Canada trick, they both try to impress and later harass Tiff, and they both sour on SquisherZ for the same reason.

 - Running Gag: On his pages, he'll place a comment on the bottom of them making fun of the user for scrolling all the way down.

 - Sarcasm-Blind: Proudly displays his Medal of Dishonor from the Dumpster.
 Later on in Act 2, he attempts to claim that he knew it was a trick, despite all evidence proving otherwise.